rhino-anywhere/sample-frontend/README.md

 - Reskin Rhino in any way!
 - Control Rhino in any way!
 - Interact with Rhino in any way!

+This sample frontend is a sample project showing how to interface with the Rhino Anywhere server and js-sdk.

 ## How to Build & Pre-requisites
 [Please see building source guide](BUILDSOURCE.md)